Pipestone - Barry MacDonald.JPG

 Recent Dog Attack

-EALT received notice of an off-leash dog attacking and killing a deer fawn during the week of June 14, 2024.
+EALT received notice of an off-leash dog attacking and killing a deer fawn.

 This was an entirely preventable incident, and we are deeply disappointed to hear of this event.
 We strive to keep our conservation sites safe places for wildlife to live and rear their vulnerable young, free from the threat of human-caused dangers such as off-leash pets.